aduvenhage/ais-decoder/README.md

     print("Error.")
 ```

-Interface functions can throws Python 'RuntimeError' exceptions on critical errors, but message decoding errors are reported back as a AIS message with 'msg=0' and appropriate error information.
+Interface functions can throw Python 'RuntimeError' exceptions on critical errors, but message decoding errors are reported back as a AIS message with 'msg=0' and appropriate error information.